hydrogen-music/hydrogen/windows/README.md

     user    199m0.451s
     sys     15m14.591s

+    Due to a bug in jack, you will need to edit the portaudio.mk file and set jack as a dependancy, then rebuild portaudio

+    $ sed -i 's/:= gcc/:= gcc jack/g' $MXE/src/portaudio.mk

+    $ make portaudio

 ### Cross-compiling Hydrogen
     You will want to change the CMAKE_TOOLCHAIN_FILE to reflect which version of hydrogen you want (i686 = 32bit, x86_64 = 64bit).